Intervention/docs/image/v4/basics/colors.md

 > public function removeProfile(): ImageInterface

-Removes all color profiles from the current image.
+Removes all color profile information from the current image.

 #### Example